ryanwentzel/ryanlwentzel.com/collections/_newsletter/2024-07-02-joy-as-resistance.md

 - [Doctrine of Sin Part 1]({% link _sermons/2024-06-17-doctrine-of-sin-part-1.md %}).
 The first of two talks exploring the doctrine of sin.
 I give an overview of the Bible's teaching about sin in this talk.
 - [Doctrine of Sin Part 2]({% link _sermons/2024-06-17-doctrine-of-sin-part-2.md %}).
 The second of two talks exploring the doctrine of sin.
 I discuss indwelling sin and the practices of self-reflection, confession, and internalizing the gospel.
 - [Here I Raise My Ebenezer]({% link _sermons/2024-06-17-here-i-raise-my-ebenezer.md %}).
 A sermon on 1 Samuel 7:3–17 in which I reflect on the speed of God's mercy and the importance of walking backward into the future.
 - [Prone to Wander]({% link _sermons/2024-06-28-prone-to-wander.md %}).
 A sermon on 1 Samuel 8.
-Israel shows herself to be an unfaithful covenant partner yet again.
-But God loves to show mercy to his wayward people.
+God loves to show mercy to his wayward people.

 ---